“Again. If you had done your job, then you wouldn’t be stressed out like this.”

 “What exactly are you up to?”

 “Instead of focusing on me.
 What about you?
 Aren’t you interfering as well?”
 He stood up to meet Jamoy’s stance, though he was a few inches shorter than him.
-“You fell in love with her and now you can’t do what you’re suppose to, yet you’re acting as though I’m the problem here.”
+“You fell in love with her and now you can’t do what you’re supposed to, yet you’re acting as though I’m the problem here.”

 Jamoy growled in response, but he couldn’t find the words to combat what was said.
 It was true.
 He also had opportunities to kill her, but rather than do so he just watched her from afar like the stalker he was turning into.